genblue/presskit/README.md

 # Presskit
 This repository contains assets for GenBlue partnerships and the images above can be edited for respective social channels.
+Have a support request or seeking something different?
+[Click here](https://github.com/genblue/presskit/issues)

 ## Digital Platforms